German stocks - Factors to watch on June 30

 (Adds share price indications)

-FRANKFURT, June 30 The DAX top-30 index .GDAXI looked set to open 0.2 percent higher on Friday, according to premarket data from brokerage Lang & Schwarz at 0621 GMT.
+FRANKFURT, June 30 (Reuters) - The DAX top-30 index .GDAXI looked set to open 0.2 percent higher on Friday, according to premarket data from brokerage Lang & Schwarz at 0621 GMT.

 The following are some of the factors that may move German stocks on Friday: